Striped Bass Fishing was first introduced to Arkansas in 1956 when Lake Ouachita received 27 N. Carolina Stripers.

 Created a memory of a life time.

-Guiding for striped bass relates more to hunting than fishing.
+Guiding for striped bass is a lot like hunting.
+Knowing the seasonal patterns and locations of Striped Bass.
 Stripers are always on the move, you're always looking --- looking for the unmistakable sprays of water that they send skyward when feeding on the surface.
 Looking for the telltale arches on the fish locator that show schools of fish below.
 Searching the water with field glasses looking for the sprays or circling birds feeding on destroyed shad.
 Using your ears to listen for the tail spacking

 sounds of breaking schools of stripers as you slip thru a foggy morning.